pablodav/burp_server_reports/README.rst

 Default columns is described in the configuration section above, you don't need to specify it but you can change if required.

-An example (you can also add many more columns as you desire, it will be automatically appended on output, like notes):
+An example in input csv (you can also add many more columns as you desire, it will be automatically appended on output, like notes):

 ::

-        device name;statsu;Status (detailed);notes
+        device name;status;Status (detailed);notes
         demo1; active;;should be ok
         demo2; active; spare; should be wrong spare cli10; active;;